Newark Armed Forces Day

 Battle of Britain Commemoration Service

 Newark Town Council holds a commemorative service, in St Mary Magdalene Parish Church, in conjunction with the Royal Air Force Association (RAFA).
 This event usually takes place on the Sunday prior to the national event.
 Before the service, guests will gather in the Ballroom and be welcomed by the Civic Party at 10.15am.
 A procession will be formed, which will then make its way to the Parish Church.
 Wreaths will be laid at the War Memorial, with a fly past by a Spitfire, if it has been possible for the RAFA to arrange.
-After the service, the guests will return to the Town Hall for Champagne Cup.
+After the service, the guests will return to the Town Hall.

 Newark Town Council have further information available at http://newark.gov.uk/Civic-Events.aspx